RESIDENTIAL STUDENT HANDBOOK

 Dorm Items

-- Personal grooming items
+- Personal grooming items, including hair dryers

 - Twin XL sized sheets